-UDOT's Motor Carrier Division (MCD) operates eight fully-staffed fixed facility ports of entry in Utah.
-Supervisors, CVSA qualified Level I inspectors and CVSA certified Level III port agents staff the fixed facilities.
-In addition, there is three other port of entry sites that not regularly staffed but are operated at different times during the week from MCD staff from the other ports of entry and Utah Highway Patrol (UHP) personnel.
-Supervisors, CVSA qualified Level I inspectors and CVSA certified Level III port agents staff the fixed facilities.
-The authority of MCD employees does not extend beyond the borders of the fixed facilities.
+UDOT's Motor Carrier Division (MCD) operates eight fully-sta¿ed ¿xed facility ports of entry in Utah.
+Supervisors, CVSA quali¿ed Level I inspectors, and CVSA certi¿ed Level III port agents sta¿ the ¿xed facilities.
+In addition, there are three other port of entry sites that are not regularly sta¿ed, but are operated at di¿erent times during the week by MCD sta¿ from other ports of entry and by Utah Highway Patrol (UHP) personnel.

+Supervisors, CVSA quali¿ed Level I inspectors and CVSA certi¿ed Level III port agents operate the permanent facilities.
+Statutory authority granted to MCD employees generally does not extend beyond the borders of enforcement facilities.

-The Division also has a Safety Investigator team, when at full strength, consist of two supervisors and nine investigators.
-They conduct interstate New Entrant Safety Audits and interstate and intrastate carrier investigations within the State.
+The Division also includes a Safety Investigator team, when fully staffed, consists of a manager, a supervisor, and nine certified safety investigators.
+These safety investigators conduct interstate New Entrant Safety Audits, as well as interstate and intrastate investigations on carriers within the State.

-MCSAP funds are also used for the Division's education and outreach program primarily for the Truck Smart program and teaching CMV safety to the students enrolled in State's Driver Education classes throughout the year.
-Qualified Division personnel will also go to a carrier's place of business to teach them various aspects of the regulations to help them be compliant and safe.
+MCSAP funds are also used for the Division's education and outreach programs, primarily for the Truck Smart program that teaches CMV safety to high school students enrolled in Utah's Driver Education classes throughout the year.
+Quali¿ed Division personnel will also be invited to a carrier's place of business and teach various aspects of the Federal Motor Carrier Safety Regulations to help the carrier and their employees be compliant and safe.

-The Utah Highway Patrol (UHP) Section 15, operating under the Utah Department of Public Safety is a MCSAP grant sub-grantee.
-MCSAP funds are utilized by the UHP to conduct CMV traffic enforcement and CVSA inspections at the roadside.
+The Utah Highway Patrol (UHP) Section 15, operating under the Utah Department of Public Safety, is a MCSAP grant sub-grantee.
+MCSAP funds are utilized by the UHP to conduct CMV tra¿c enforcement and CVSA inspections at the roadside.
 Funds are also used to provide professional services related to the MCSAP public education and outreach programs.

-MCSAP Coordination meetings with UHP and the MCD is held to review progress toward reaching MCSAP goals, review CMV related crashes and prevention, make future plans, and to discuss and address challenges in the MCSAP program.
-Attendees include the MCD's Division Director, Deputy Director, MCSAP Manage, Port of Entry Operations Managers, UHP's Section 15 Caprain, Lieutenants, and Corporal.
-Our FMCSA State Programs Manager and Division Administrator are invited to these meetings held monthly throughout the year.
+MCSAP Coordination meetings with UHP and the MCD are held to review progress toward reaching MCSAP goals, review CMV related crashes and prevention, make future plans, and to discuss and address challenges in the MCSAP program.
+Attendees include the MCD's Division Director, Deputy Director, MCSAP Manage, Port of Entry Operations Managers, UHP's Section 15 Captain, Lieutenants, and Corporals.
+Our FMCSA State Programs Manager and Division Administrator are invited to these meetings which are held monthly throughout the year.